metadatacenter/cedar-manual/docs/pages/faq.md

 **Can you make it easier to work with templates and elements, e.g., nesting a template within a template?**

 Yes, but not yet.
-Right now, only an element can be included within a template.
-We will make it easier to create elements on the fly, among other features.
+Right now, only an element or field can be included within a template.
+We have many feature ideas to make it easier to nest resources, including "live" resources.

 **I have a system that already has a collection of metadata.
 Can I put that into CEDAR without retyping everything?**